Baltimore City: Arts and Neighborhoods of Charm City

 EXPLORE/SHOP: Fells Point

-The narrow cobblestone streets and Federalist town homes are reminiscent of a much smaller colonial town.
-So it’s no surprise that tourists are drawn here for myriad boutique shops, historic pubs and the high end Sagamore Pendry– a swank hotel situated on the 1914 Recreational Pier.
+The narrow cobblestone streets and Federalist row houses are reminiscent of a much smaller colonial town.
+So it’s no surprise that tourists are drawn here for myriad boutique shops, art galleries, historic pubs and the high end Sagamore Pendry – a swank hotel situated on the 1914 Recreational Pier.
 Of course, we’ve got our favorites.
 Stop in to the following indie stores for unique gifts and a friendly experience.

 Emporium Collagia Baltimore MD